 Our children today have more toys than ever.
-Electronic toys, video games, iPods, and computers are just the beginning.
-So much has changed in the world of toys since we were children but one thing that hasn’t changed is the simple love of the Barbie doll.
-Barbie today has new friends, new clothes, a new house, and even more new pets than she did 40 years ago.
+Electronic toys, video games, iPads, and computers are just the beginning.
+So much has changed in the world of toys since we were children but one thing that hasn’t changed is the simple love of the Barbie® doll.
+Barbie® today has new friends, new clothes, a new house, and even more new pets than she did 60 years ago.
 However, little girls today still enjoy dressing and primping Barbie to act out her fantasy life during playtime.

 More Free Barbie Sewing Patterns

-If you prefer to make your own Barbie clothes, check out the Free Printable Fashion Doll Clothes, which includes a pattern for Barbie’s new belly-button style body.
-These Barbie patterns include step-by-step photos to follow and discussions about several variations of homemade Barbie dresses.
+If you prefer to make your own Barbie® clothes, check out the Free Printable Fashion Doll Clothes, by JanelwasHere, an inspiring site, which includes a pattern for Barbie’s new belly-button style body.
+These Barbie® patterns include step-by-step photos to follow and discussions about several variations of homemade Barbie dresses.

-We also have a simple pattern for a Barbie Blue Jeans Mini Skirt, contributed by Miss B Couture, who has a growing selection of free Barbie and Ken sewing patterns on her fashion blog for Barbie.
-Her daughter’s Barbie, who models most of the clothes, is shown around town (at far left) wearing her Barbie Blue Jeans Mini Skirt on the escalator.
+We also have a simple pattern for a Barbie® Blue Jeans Mini Skirt, contributed by Miss B Coutoure, who once offered free doll clothes pattern on her fashion blog for Barbie®.
+Her daughter’s Barbie, who models most of the clothes, is shown around town (above) wearing her Barbie® Blue Jeans Mini Skirt on the escalator.

 If you are interested in designing your own Barbie® clothes, check out the MyFroggyStuff YouTube Video How to Make a Doll Dress for visual tips on sizing, constructing and sewing your own doll clothes.
 MyFroggyStuff also offers a quick video prom dress tutorial using tulle.